Skip to content

 General-purpose chatbots hallucinate, lose grounding in source material, and leave reviewers with no way to verify claims.
 In a regulated submission, unverifiable content is worse than no content.

-Timelines compress but effort keeps increasing
+Timelines compress, effort keeps rising

 At a glance

-What Asthra delivers
+What Asthra delivers.

-Four steps — every one of them auditable
+Four steps — every one of them auditable.

 Plan